 Outside of the South Carolina capital, Lexington County’s nearly 300,000 residents are charging the county up with their innovative spirit.
 From manufacturers to entrepreneurs to educators, Lexington County represents a crossroad of old and new, small-town feelings with big-city amenities.
-Voted as the eighth-best place to live in South Carolina, local attractions draw in visitors and tourists both in and out of state.
+Voted as the third-best county to live in South Carolina, local attractions draw in visitors and tourists both in and out of state.
 Home to the Icehouse Amphitheater, performances from local legend groups to a diverse range of acts provides entertainment for a fun night out.
+For the outdoorsy type, the newly opened (2023) Capital Climbing Cayce brings the cliffside inside with over 2,000 square feet of climbing walls.
 Lexington County offers some of the most delicious local eateries as well as one of the most highly-regarded attractions in the state, the South Carolina State Farmer’s Market.
 Award-winning schools and workforce opportunities attract talent from all walks of life, making it one of the fastest-growing counties in the state.
 Home to forward-thinking companies like Nephron and Amazon, the area’s major airport Columbia Metropolitan Airport (CAE), three major interstates, and affordable and appealing neighborhoods – Lexington County serves as the ideal landscape for families and working individuals.

 Browse Industries